statgen/tis-v2-docs/docs/faq.md

 This limit exists to preserve quality of service for a wide audience.
 A workaround is to break large jobs into multiple chunks of 25,000 samples each.
 After completion, the results can be re-merged using [hds-util](https://github.com/statgen/hds-util) to combine the chunks and calculate the corrected R2.

-If you have a use case that routinely requires smaller or larger jobs, please [contact us](contact.md) with details.

 ## I did not receive a password for my job, can you re-send it?

 We can't.